Advertiser Disclosure

 I’m also an authorized user on my husband’s 2 Spanish-based cards, the Iberia Plus Icon Visa, which gives him Iberia Silver status if he spends more than €9,000 ($9,500) per year and allows us to directly accrue Iberia Avios, and his Tarjeta Gold American Express (Spain’s version of the American Express® Gold Card, but with different benefits than the U.S. version) which gives us statement credits and offers 30% transfer bonuses to Iberia Avios, as well as dependable yearly retention offers.
 Note that these particular cards are only available to Spanish citizens and residents.

-The Chase Sapphire Reserve Card Benefits I Value the Most
+Most Valuable Chase Sapphire Reserve Card Benefits For Me

 $300 Travel Credit